 5) When you are seeking to receive a response via email from a prospective, always set the expectations of a follow-up.
-When the receiving party as no expectations, they become lax in getting back to you in a timely manner.
-Again, setting the tone of expectations in business is fundamental.
+When the receiving party with no expectations, they become lax in getting back to you in a timely manner.
+Again, setting the tone for expectations in business is fundamental.
 It lets you know who really is interested in doing business with YOU.
 Remember the movie, “He just not that into you?”
-The same applies in business.
+The same applies to business.

 The bottom-line, everyone’s time is valuable.
 People make time for what they really want.
 In addition, you only want to do business with people who want to do business with you.
 You want to share a respectful, and mutual exchange.

 The above aforementioned is based on past experiences and continuous evaluation of what is working and what is not working in my business.
-I had to set higher standards, and raise the bar of expectations when doing business with or for a prospective.
+I had to set higher standards and raise the bar of expectations when doing business with or for a perspective.